20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 Family Calendar and Household Manager

-The problem: Modern families juggle five or more calendars across different platforms.
+The problem: Modern families juggle 5+ calendars across platforms.
 Work calendars have security restrictions.
-School calendars arrive as PDFs or on websites.
-Camp schedules live in emails.
-And "copying events across calendars works well until you forget and one slips through the cracks."
+School calendars arrive as PDFs.
+Camp schedules live in email threads.

 How it works: The agent aggregates all family calendar sources every morning at 8 AM: